OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:45

-Then He opened their minds so they could understand the Scriptures.
+Then He enabled them to comprehend the Scriptures.

 ## Luke 24:46